Comprehensive Guide to CSS Pseudo-Classes and Their Usage

 }

-The first sequence of the selector selects the last child inside the <ul> element (that has the class .red) and the second one selects the last child among elements that possess the .red class inside <ul>.
-As you can see, the position of the pseudo-class is changeable.
+The first selector targets the last child inside the <ul> element that has the class .red, while the second selector targets the last child among the elements that possess the .red class inside <ul>.
+As you can see, the position of the pseudo-class can vary.

 ul > .red::after {